-- Quality Underlayment is recommended.
+- Quality Underlayment is highly recommended.
 It can help smooth out minor subfloor imperfections, provide moisture protection over all subfloors and have added insulation and sound control properties. - NOTE: Some acoustical "vapor retarder" underlayments have limits of moisture protection and are not a substitute for a 6 mil polyethylene moisture barrier.
-Underlayments that have a water vapor permeance of 0.1 perm rating or less when tested in accordance with ASTM E96 can be used in place of 6 mil poly sheeting. - We recommend the following underlayments to maintain your manufacturer's warranty and provide moisture protection of 0.1 perm rating or less: QuietWalk Max (10056877), QuietWalk Versa (10056873) QuietBoard (10056807) and EcoSilencer Max (10056803). - Be sure to follow manufactures installation guidelines to include additional waterproof tape as required. - This flooring is waterproof, however, moisture intrusions from concrete via hydrostatic pressure, flooding,or plumbing leaks, along with high levels of alkalinity, can affect floor coverings over time. - Moisture can also be trapped below the flooring and create mildew or mold - LL offers a wide variety of underlayments, please call 1-800-366-4204 or see your local store for recommendations
+Underlayments that have a water vapor permeance of 0.1 perm rating or less when tested in accordance with ASTM E96 can be used in place of 6 mil poly sheeting. - We recommend the following underlayments to maintain your manufacturer's warranty and provide moisture protection of 0.1 perm rating or less: QuietWalk Max (10056877), QuietWalk Versa (10056873) QuietBoard (10056807) and EcoSilencer Max (10056803). - Be sure to follow manufactures installation guidelines to include additional waterproof tape as required. - Important: Additional underlayment / padding is not recommended for thin (4mm and below) vinyl flooring products. - This flooring is waterproof, however, moisture intrusions from concrete via hydrostatic pressure, flooding, or plumbing leaks, along with high levels of alkalinity, can affect floor coverings over time. - Moisture can also be trapped below the flooring and create mildew or mold - LL offers a wide variety of underlayments, please call 1-800-366-4204 or see your local store for recommendations